HookturnDigital/acf-custom-database-tables-docs/Advanced Usage/Working with repeater fields.md

 1. Head to **Custom Fields > Database Tables > Settings**
 2. In the **Complex Field Support** section, check the **Enable Repeater Support** option
 3. Click **Save Changes**.

+## Choosing a data structure for repeater fields

+By default, when repeater support is enabled for a custom database table, a single column will be created to represent the repeater data and all sub field values will be JSON-encoded within that single column.

+As an altenative, you may choose to store your repeater data in a normalized table of its own, giving the data a structure that is much better suited to both custom SQL queries and analysis.
+The result of data organised in this fashion can be a much faster performing application where complex SQL queries are required.

+### Should I just always use normalized tables?

+There is no silver bullet and each use case is different so you should use the most appropriate structure for your use case.
+Encoded payloads are easier to manage and can involve less DB queries to access the data, but it is harder and less performant to perform SQL queries on this data.
+On the other hand, normalized database tables are much easier to read, query, and analyse but if you have all repeater fields across an application in custom DB tables, you may be inadvertently adding unecessary queries and joins whilst also potentially making your database harder to reason about.

+Personally, I would think carefully about the nature of a specific repeater field and whether or not I need to perform SQL queries directly on the data within it.
+Only then would I decide to use a normalized table structure for that particular repeater field.

+### Important note on structural changes

+Regardless of whether a repeater field value is encoded or normalized into a table of its own, either of these storage options will fallback to core metadata if a value is not in a custom table.
+However, if a field's storage option changes — e.g; from 'encoded' to 'sub-tabled' — repeaters with existing data may appear to be empty as the plugin does not currently fall back to the previous structure before finally falling back to core metadata.
+For this reason, the storage format is best determined at the beginning of a project or before live data is in play.

+If you are in a situation where you need to change the storage format and need to migrate data from one format to another, it would be wise to export all data before making the structural change so you can reimport it after making the change.
+At this time there is no built-in import, export, or migration feature to assist this so you'll need to either use a third party plugin or write some custom SQL.
+We are working on a data migrator which will likely ship in version 1.2.

 ## How to create sub tables for repeater fields